 On a similar note, many people have minimal to no pain following the procedure — depending on the amount of liposuction and where on the body it is performed.

 As with any surgical procedure, there are potential risks and complications, but for healthy people without major medical problems, liposuction is considered very safe.
-In fact, small volumes of liposuction can be completed right in your plastic surgeon’s office under local anesthesia.
+Small volumes of liposuction can be completed right in your plastic surgeon’s office under local anesthesia.

 We hope this information helps put your mind at ease as you consider liposuction in the new year.
 Be smart about liposuction.
 Do your research and find a good doctor, so you can get results you love.